achtnullzwei/Doorman/docs/en/guide/automation/ring-to-open.md

 #### Configuration per door:
 ::: info Delay
 This setting allows you to configure a delay for the door opener.
-If you set the delay to 60 seconds, a random delay between 5 and 15 seconds is applied each time the automation runs.
 :::

 ::: info Timeout